 4. Brown Rice

-Brown rice is a great substitute for quinoa although it’s unlikely to give the same taste, it gives the same unique flavour as quinoa when paired with meats like chicken breast and fish.
+Brown rice is a great substitute for quinoa although it’s unlikely to give the same taste, it gives the same unique flavor as quinoa when paired with meats like chicken breast and fish.

 5. Red Beans